qdii/pre-commit-llm-code-review/README.md

 | --model           | The name of the model to use          |
 | --api_key         | Only for Gemini.
 The API key to use   |
 | --debug           | Extra logging for debugging purposes  |

+## Note about context

+This hook sends the output of `git diff "HEAD^" "HEAD"` to a LLM, and prompts it to perform a code review on it.

+First, this diff can be large.
+If you are using Gemini, you probably have a [rate-limit](https://ai.google.dev/gemini-api/docs/rate-limits) in place that prevents you from sending too many tokens per minute.

+Second, only the diff is sent to a LLM, not the whole file.
+As a result, the LLM has limited context to work with.
+This can however be tweaked by changing [GIT_DIFF_OPTS](https://git-scm.com/book/en/v2/Git-Internals-Environment-Variables) to include more context lines in the output of `git diff`.